jameshughes89/cs4XX-EvolutionaryComputation/site/outline/outline.rst

         * Adding enhancements to the algorithm may award an additional 5 points
         * Using the algorithm to solve a more complex problem may award an additional 5 points
         * Creating an effective visualization for the algorithm for the problem will award an additional 2 points
         * Writing a report will award up to 5 points

             * Using LaTeX will award an additional 2 points
             * Including proper references/citations awards an additional 2 points
             * Including figures and tables awards an additional 2 points
             * Performing an effective comparison will award an additional 2 points

+Certain tasks cannot be completed without first completing a prerequisite task.
+For example, a report for the assignment cannot be completed without first implementing the algorithm.

 The reports will be marked in a more traditional way (prose, spelling, grammar, effectiveness, etc.)

 If any of this description is unclear, please ask the professor for clarification.
 If you prefer a conventional grading paradigm with a typical mark breakdown, please see the professor to make arrangements in the first two weeks of the course.

 Submission